casper-devrel/docs-redux/cspr-docs/docs/developers/cli/querying-global-state.md

 }
 ```

-Next, see the account details using the `get-entity` command and the entity identifier or the account hash.
+Next, see more account details using the `get-entity` command and the entity identifier or the account hash.
 Both commands will produce the same output.
 You will need the following information:

 * The **node address**, representing an IP address of a peer on the network.